Madina Masjid & Islamic Centre: History

-Former Premises (?-1987)
+Former Premises (1881-1987)

-The building was originally used as a school.
-In 1963, it was converted to a Ukrainian Catholic Church, named after SS.
+The building was originally the Coldhurst Church of England Junior School, dating back to 1881.
+In 1963, the school converted to a Ukrainian Catholic Church, named after SS.
 Peter and Paul.

 Masjid (1987–present)

 When the Church left the building for Northmoor, the British Bangladeshi community in Oldham purchased it and established the current Masjid in 1987.

 Extension of the prayer hall

 In 2013, a plan for the extension of the Masjid's prayer hall and the allocation of parking space was approved.
 Construction finished in 2014, significantly increasing the Masjid's capacity of worshippers.
-To cover expenses on the interior and ablution area, Madina Masjid & Islamic Centre launched their first fundraising campaign on Channel i during Ramadan.
+To cover expenses for the interior and ablution area, Madina Masjid & Islamic Centre launched their first fundraising campaign on Channel i during Ramadan.

 COVID-19

 During the COVID-19 pandemic, all mosques in the UK, including Madina Masjid & Islamic Centre, were closed.
 The Masjid opened again in July 2020.